raphaelvrosa/gym/README.md

 ### Dependencies

-Gym is tested in Ubuntu, version 18.04 onwards.
+Gym is tested in Ubuntu, version 20.04 onwards.

-Gym depends on python 3.7, because it uses some gRPC libraries via asyncio.
+Gym depends on python 3.8, because it uses some gRPC libraries via asyncio.

 To run most of the examples, gym makes use of Containernet (an extension of Mininet to run containers), thus it needs to install Docker and Mininet to do so.
 Besides, these dependencies also download and build other docker images needed for most of the gym examples, download some pcap files and place them under /mnt/pcaps folder.
-The installation of such dependencies are placed into the examples/build_reqs.sh file.
 To install such dependencies, follow:

 ```bash
 $ sudo apt install git